Certified Energy Auditor

 *Related experience in energy auditing and/or participating in a team doing energy assessments.

 If you do not meet one of the eligibility criteria above, you can still apply for an in-training certification, CEA-IT.
-In order to gain the in-training certification, you must attend a CEA preparatory training seminar, submit the CEA-IT certification application, and pass the CEA certification examination.
+In order to gain the in-training certification, you must attend a CEA preparatory training seminar or obtain a degree from an approved training provider, submit the CEA-IT certification application, and pass the CEA certification examination.
 The CEA-IT certification is valid for six years, which allows you time to meet the full CEA certification eligibility requirements.

 The Masters Level CEA certification is designed to reach beyond the typical equipment replacements and develop a plan which considers additional areas of energy such as indoor air quality, code compliance, operation & maintenace, risk mitigation, commissioning, and investment grade details.